testcontainers/testcontainers-java/docs/modules/webdriver_containers.md

 ```

 !!! hint
     Adding this Testcontainers library JAR will not automatically add a Selenium Webdriver JAR to your project.
     You should ensure that your project also has suitable Selenium dependencies in place, for example:

     ```groovy tab='Gradle'
-    compile "org.seleniumhq.selenium:selenium-remote-driver:3.141.59"
+    implementation 'org.seleniumhq.selenium:selenium-java:4.1.1'
     ```

     ```xml tab='Maven'
     <dependency>
         <groupId>org.seleniumhq.selenium</groupId>
-        <artifactId>selenium-remote-driver</artifactId>
-        <version>3.141.59</version>
+        <artifactId>selenium-java</artifactId>
+        <version>4.1.1</version>
     </dependency>
     ```

-    Testcontainers will try and match the version of the Dockerized browser to whichever version of Selenium is found on the classpath